tommi-vsalo/BlueTeamLab/docs/dev/project-documentation/user-guide.md

 ## What is the purpose of this lab?

-This lab a training environment where students can explore and test:
+This lab is a training environment where students can explore and test:
 - Windows Active Directory basics.
 - Interaction between domain machine and workstation.
 - Log collection and reading.